 What can you do?

 If you suspect that your insurance company has accessed your social media data, do not try to handle it on your own.
 Do not rush in and delete everything that you think is damaging.
 This makes you look guilty and as if you are trying to hide something.
-Contact an attorney.
+Contact a car accident lawyer.
 There are avenues to take that will protect you from this type of action.
 Let your attorney know exactly what is happening.
 Do not go into a rant online, and do not continue as usual.
-Limit your social media usage and allow your attorney to fight the insurance company for you.
+Limit your social media usage and allow your car accident attorney to fight the insurance company for you.